-- (a) The Board of Directors will hold a meeting regularly no less than once every three months and from time to time when needed in order to determine the management policies and other important matters relating to the business strategies and to supervise the situation of business operations by the directors. - (b) In order to enhance the functions of the Board of Directors and improve management efficiency, the Board of Directors will hold an extraordinary meeting from time to time when needed in order to expeditiously make decisions on basic matters and important matters relating to the business operations. - (c) The Board of Directors will draft a mid-term business plan and a budget for each fiscal year to set the business target and will supervise the progress. - (d) Regarding the business operations according to decisions made by the Board of Directors, we will establish the responsibility of the directors for performance of duties and the procedures for performance so as to ensure the efficient performance of duties.
-Each provision will be reviewed from time to time when needed.
+- (a) The Board of Directors will hold a meeting regularly no less than once every three months and from time to time when needed in order to determine the management policies and other important matters relating to the business strategies and to supervise the situation of business operations by the Directors. - (b) In order to enhance the functions of the Board of Directors and improve management efficiency, the Board of Directors will hold an extraordinary meeting from time to time when needed in order to expeditiously make decisions on basic matters and important matters relating to the business operations. - (c) The Board of Directors will draft Medium- to Long-Term Plan & Aspiration and a budget for each fiscal year to set the business target and will supervise the progress. - (d) Regarding the business operations according to decisions made by the Board of Directors, we will develop the internal control system to ensure business operations in line with laws and regulations and the Articles of Incorporation and ensure the efficient performance of duties by regular progress reporting and other means.